rachelheyvaert/toolbox/README.md

 gif

-## Looking Ahead
-In the future there will be a filter to sort both alphabetically and by target area next to the search bar.

 ## Support
-For questions, comments or concerns, email rachelheyvaert@gmail.com
+For questions, comments, or concerns, email rachelheyvaert@gmail.com

 ## Acknowledgement
 UI and styling was implemented from MUI